 There are several places around the world with historical significance to Remembrance Day, one of which is the city of Ypres, Belgium.
 Here, poisonous gas was used for the first time, Canadians were unified in battle for the first time, and thousands of soldiers lost their lives.
-It may be a somber visit, but Ypres is the perfect destination for anyone wishing to pay their respects to those who gave their lives in World War One and Two; standing today as a shining example of survival and growth after the horror of war.
+It may be a sombre visit, but Ypres is the perfect destination for anyone wishing to pay their respects to those who gave their lives in World War One and Two; standing today as a shining example of survival and growth after the horror of war.

 First World War